 The contribution requirements for ERFC and ERFC 2001 members and the employer are established and may be amended by the ERFC Board with the approval of the School Board.
 The requirements are based upon a fundamental financial objective of having rates of contribution that remain relatively level from generation to generation of employees.
 To determine the appropriate employer contribution rates and to assess the extent to which the fundamental financial objective is being achieved, ERFC has actuarial valuations prepared annually.
 Members are required to contribute 3 percent of annual salary.
-The employer is required to contribute at an actuarially determined rate which was 6.26 percent for fiscal year 2019.
-Employer contributions to the pension plan were \$96,982,911 and \$91,704,877 for the years ended June 30, 2019 and June 30, 2018 respectively.
+The employer is required to contribute at an actuarially determined rate which was 6.44 percent for fiscal year 2020.
+Employer contributions to the pension plan were \$104,741,255 and \$96,982,911 for the years ended June 30, 2020 and June 30, 2019 respectively.

 The actuarial valuations as of odd numbered years are used to set the employer contribution rate for the two-year period beginning 18 months after the valuation date.
-As such, the December 31, 2015 valuation recommended that the contribution rate for the two-year period beginning July 1, 2017 to June 30, 2019 be increased from 5.6 percent to 6.24 percent.
-However, the December 31, 2016 valuation resulted in an actuarially determined rate of 6.26 percent, which the Board of Trustees elected to implement for the fiscal year ending June 30, 2019.
+As such, the December 31, 2017 valuation recommended that the contribution rate for the two-year period beginning July 1, 2019 to June 30, 2021 be increased from 6.26 percent to 6.44 percent.